How to find pet friendly rentals

 The Dogs Trust’s Lets With Pets website is a really helpful resource for tenants, landlords and letting agents.
 It includes some great tips about how to prepare yourself and your dog for moving house, as well as good practice guidelines for landlords and letting agents.

-Russell Hunt was a search agent and relocation agent for 20 years before setting up Pets Lets in London, having seen how difficult it was to find pet friendly rental accommodation in the capital.
+Russell Hunt was a search and relocation agent for 20 years before setting up Pets Lets in London, having seen how difficult it was to find pet friendly rental accommodation in the capital.
 In the past he has acquired three dogs that had to be given up by their owners because their landlords wouldn’t allow pets.
 These days, he shares his life with just one dog, a basset/beagle cross called Biscuit.
+He also runs the Pets & Property Tips Facebook group for property landlords and pet-owning tenants.